renaissance-publishing/renaissance/src/chapters/19-motivations-and-milestones.md

----
-title: "What Makes your Character Unique: Motivations and Milestones"
+# What Makes your Character Unique: Motivations and Milestones
----

 The rules of the game are primarily concerned with what your character can *do:* their abilities, their senses, their skills, and so on.
 But